RiverArchitect/RA_wiki/wiki/Connectivity.md

 Outputs specific to the applied flow reduction are stored in the subdirectory `Connectivity\Output\Condition_name\flow_red_Q<sub>high</sub>_Q<sub>low</sub>`.
 These outputs include:

-- `shortest_paths\`: directory containing a raster for each model discharge in the range Q<sub>low</sub>-Q<sub>high</sub>, indicating the minimum distance/least cost required to escape to the river mainstem at Q<sub>low</sub> and subject to constraints imposed by the travel thresholds for the selected aquatic ambiance.
+- `shortest_paths\`: directory containing a raster for each model discharge in the range Q<sub>low</sub>-Q<sub>high</sub>, indicating the minimum distance/least cost required to escape to the river mainstem at Q<sub>low</sub> and subject to constraints imposed by the travel thresholds for the selected Physical Habitat.
 See [Escape Route Calculations](Connectivity#escape-route-calculations) for more.

 - `disc_areas\`: folder containing a shapefile for each model discharge indicating wetted areas which are effectively disconnected at that discharge.
 See [Calculating Disconnected Area](Connectivity#calculating-disconnected-area) for more.